American General Annuity Loans

 AIG’s “Policy Loan Application” is a fairly straightforward application consisting of four pages.
 In addition to providing basic personal information, the applicant must also decide how much he/she would like to borrow and how it will be repaid (e.g., monthly, quarterly, or semi-annually).

 Income Tax Withholding

-With respect to tax withholding, the application states that if the applicant does not make a choice (or if is required by law), applicable taxes will be withheld according to federal and state requirements.
+With respect to tax withholding, the application says that if the applicant does not make a choice (or if is required by law), applicable taxes will be withheld according to federal and state requirements.

 In this section of the application, the applicant can elect to 1) not have federal income tax withheld from the distribution check, 2) authorize the company withhold the full taxable portion of the distribution check, or 3) specify the amount to be withheld from the distribution check.
 In the event the estimated tax payments do not cover the amount of tax owed from the loan distribution, there may be penalties under the estimated tax payment rules.

 The same withholding options are available with respect to state income tax.
 However, some state laws require additional documentation before the applicant is allowed to choose not to have state income tax withheld or designate the amount to be withheld.
 To be safe, the applicant should research his/her applicable state laws or consult a tax professional.